Income Needed to Buy in Charlotte

 Rent vs Buy in Charlotte

 Is it better to rent or buy in Charlotte?
-With a calculated monthly payment of ~$2,800, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future North Carolina inflation.
+With a calculated monthly payment of ~$2,439, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future North Carolina inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Charlotte wrong because they underestimate taxes.
-Our Charlotte Mortgage Calculator uses the specific North Carolina property tax rate of 0.95%, which adds roughly $317/mo to your real payment.
+Our Charlotte Mortgage Calculator uses the specific North Carolina property tax rate of 0.95%, which saves roughly $50/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)